aviraljanveja/Mathematics/README.md

 The reference materials used in the development of this course primarily include Indian NCERT mathematics textbooks.

--- Developed by Aviral Janveja for the Panini AI initiative.
+-- Developed by Aviral Janveja for the Paanini AI initiative.
 (Copyright 2024)